 There has been significant change recently to the permitted deductions from personal income tax.
-Allowances for meals, petrol, phone and childcare are still permitted, but allowances for housing, utilities, healthcare, entertainment and life insurance are all taxable.
+Allowances for meals, petrol, phone and childcare are still permitted; on the other hand housing, utilities, healthcare, entertainment and life insurance are all taxable.
 Deductions can also be made for any relevant dependents who have been registered.

 Employees are also entitled to a minimum of 12 days of paid leave and a minimum of 10 public holidays during the year.
 Social security also ensures that employees have access to paid maternity and paternity leave, in addition to 30 days of sick leave.